ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 A virtual machine most probably will be deployed at a cozy TIER-something datacenter in a proper virtualization cluster with a very elaborated logical setup for management & monitoring, with L3 integrations to whatever destinations are required and services like filtering/segmentation outside of the appliance.

 The ask would be: please support/allow a "single interface" setup as an alternative to the 3-port setup.
+Today it works as is, besides the EXT related errors in the status page.

 ## 2- Newer Linux distribution